 For Forest Law, Biemann and Tavares researched a series of landmark legal trials in the Inter-American Court of Human Rights, in which claims were made for the rights of nature in the face of human destruction occurring on the sovereign land of indigenous nations in the Amazon.
 Through a re-telling of these cases, Forest Law brings together the legal, ecological, cosmological and scientific dimensions in the battles against climate change.

 Ursula Biemann is an artist, researcher and video essayist based in Zurich.
-Biemann’s work is invested in exploring the uneven resource distribution, climate change and ecologies of oil and water as principles of planetary organization of power.
+Biemann’s work explores the uneven resource distribution, climate change and ecologies of oil and water as principles of planetary organization of power.
 Paulo Tavares is an architect and urbanist whose work deals with the visual and spatial politics of territorial conflicts and climate change in the Amazon and other frontiers across the third world.
-Tavares is based in Quito.
+Tavares is based in Quito, Equador.